NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmenting/fragmented.rst

 Designing the Fragmented Class
 ##############################

-This page describes the design of the ``Fragmented`` class.
+This page describes the design of the ``Fragmented`` class and the classes associated with it, e.g., ``FragmentView``.
 This discussion started as part of
 `Chemist PR#361 <https://github.com/NWChemEx-Project/Chemist/pull/361>`_.